Nenkai/FF16Tools/README.md

 # FF16Pack

-Unpacker for Final Fantasy XIV / 16 .pac files.
+Unpacker for Final Fantasy XVI / 16 .pac files.

 This has been tested on Final Fantasy 16 Demo (Steam/PC) files.